-While mutual hold harmless indemnities originated from the offshore oil and gas industry, contractors are witnessing an increase in the use of such indemnities in contracts concerning offshore wind farms and other offshore renewable projects.
-This trend is particularly the case with owners that were historically engaged in oil and gas activities, but have invested in renewable projects as part of their commitment to the energy transition.
+Although mutual hold harmless indemnities originated from the offshore oil and gas industry, contractors are witnessing an increase in their use in contracts concerning offshore wind farms and other offshore renewable projects.
+This trend is particularly the case with owners that were historically engaged in oil and gas activities but have invested in renewable projects as part of their commitment to the energy transition.

-- Third parties: where contractors and owners agree to hold each other harmless in respect of people and property of the ‘contractor group’ and ‘owner group’, respectively, it is crucial to understand who is included within these groups.
+- Third parties: If the contractors and owners agree to hold each other harmless in respect of people and property of the ‘contractor group’ and ‘owner group’, respectively, it is crucial to understand who is included within these groups.

-- Carve-outs: owners and contractors may choose to exclude, from the scope of mutual hold harmless indemnities, personal injury and damage to property caused by a party’s ‘gross negligence’ or ‘wilful default’ – if the exclusion is effective, parties will remain responsible for such injury or damage if caused by their own gross negligence or wilful default.
+- Carve-outs: Owners and contractors may choose to exclude, from the scope of mutual hold harmless indemnities, personal injury and damage to property caused by a party’s gross negligence or wilful default.
+If the exclusion is effective, parties will remain responsible for any injury or damage caused by their own gross negligence or wilful default.

 Exclusion of consequential loss

-In addition, it is not uncommon for parties to copy a consequential loss exclusion clause from one contract over to another, without giving adequate thought to whether it is ‘fit for purpose’.
-Parties are likely to avoid unexpected surprises if they first consider what losses they are seeking to exclude given the specific context in which the project is to be undertaken and contractual obligations performed, before considering and preparing wording that best reflects this.
+In addition, it is not uncommon for parties to copy a consequential loss exclusion clause from one contract over to another, without giving adequate thought to whether it is fit for purpose.
+Parties are likely to avoid unexpected surprises if they first consider what losses they are seeking to exclude given the specific context in which the project is to be undertaken and the contractual obligations performed, before considering and preparing wording that best reflects this.

 Given the rapidly evolving nature of the offshore sector, parties will also be served well by choosing a governing law that is transparent, predictable and has a well-developed and reputable jurisprudence.

-Parties have a better chance of avoiding disputes when working alongside experienced counterparties with relevant and transferable offshore construction experience; distilling and applying lessons learnt from previous projects is often the best way of avoiding or minimising disputes on subsequent projects.
-Another strategy that may reduce the number of contentious issues is the engagement of (and regular engagement with) a dispute avoidance and adjudication board, comprised of experienced sector-specialist practitioners who should be well equipped to assist the parties in resolving matters promptly, as and when they arise, allowing parties to maintain their focus on the success of the project itself (and not to become distracted by claims and disputes).
+Parties have a better chance of avoiding disputes when working alongside experienced counterparties with relevant and transferable offshore construction experience; distilling and applying lessons learned from previous projects is often the best way of avoiding or minimising disputes on subsequent projects.
+Another strategy that may reduce the number of contentious issues is the engagement of (and regular engagement with) a DAAB, comprised of experienced sector-specialist practitioners who should be well equipped to assist the parties in resolving matters promptly, as and when they arise, allowing parties to maintain their focus on the success of the project itself (and not to become distracted by claims and disputes).

 As mentioned above, parties will be well advised to harness resources and to move swiftly and efficiently once a claim arises, to ensure that steps are taken to protect their position.
-Again, the offshore construction sector can prove more challenging when compared to its onshore cousin, as the following illustrates.
+Again, the offshore construction sector can prove more challenging when compared with its onshore cousin, as the following points illustrate.

-- Evidence collection: this may be logistically difficult; the window in which an independent expert may observe what has occurred may be very limited; there may also be real difficulties in arranging travel to site.
+This may be logistically difficult.
+The window in which an independent expert may observe what has occurred may be very limited; there may also be real difficulties in arranging travel to site.
 As time moves on, evidence may be destroyed, sea conditions being what they are.

-- Experts: given the technically complex nature of many offshore disputes, parties will often require experts to opine upon a range of specialist issues.
-In the authors’ experience, the pool of experts in certain niche fields can be extremely limited; this may be caused or exacerbated by the rapid evolution of technologies and the phasing out of one technology with another.
+Given the technically complex nature of many offshore disputes, parties will often require experts to opine on a range of specialist issues.
+In the authors’ experience, the pool of experts in certain niche fields can be extremely limited; this may be caused or exacerbated by the rapid evolution of technologies and the phasing out of one technology by another.
 Parties should seek to engage experts as early as possible.

-- Witnesses of fact: these are unlikely to be local and may, upon returning home after a project is complete, be spread around the globe.
-As covid-19 has forced us into virtual meetings with greater regularity, evidence gathering should not be hampered significantly.
+These are unlikely to be local and may, when returning home after a project is complete, be spread around the globe.
+Since the covid-19 pandemic forced us into holding virtual meetings with greater regularity, evidence gathering should not be hampered significantly.
 Given the potential ease with which witness evidence can become distorted or contaminated over time, procedures should be established to ensure that detailed contemporaneous records are kept.

-- Documentary evidence: contemporaneous evidence is frequently preferred over conflicting witness testimony, given that it is more likely to reflect the facts and less capable of being contaminated.
+Contemporaneous evidence is frequently preferred over conflicting witness testimony, given that it is more likely to reflect the facts and is less capable of being contaminated.
 Individuals working on offshore construction are less likely to have a permanent office or desk, such that there is a greater risk of hard copy documents being lost (or not kept in the first place).
 Parties should ensure that they have deployed an effective document management system, and ensure that personnel are keeping detailed contemporaneous records.

-Given the varying location of offshore projects (and the potential for assets to be located, or issues to arise, outside of a state’s territorial zone or exclusive economic zone), it is unsurprising that many parties will prefer arbitration agreements for formal dispute resolution.
-Additionally, as most projects will include parties from two or more countries, parties usually opt for an arbitration seat that is deemed to be ‘neutral’.
+Given the varying locations of offshore projects (and the potential for assets to be located, or issues to arise, outside a state’s territorial zone or exclusive economic zone), it is not surprising that many parties will prefer arbitration agreements for formal dispute resolution.
+Additionally, as most projects will include parties from two or more countries, parties usually opt for an arbitration seat that is deemed to be neutral.
 Other regularly cited advantages of arbitration (including ease of enforcement, confidentiality and the ability to choose members of the arbitral tribunal, ensuring that they have sufficient sector expertise to determine the matter in dispute) apply equally to offshore construction disputes.

-Given the forecasted increase in offshore projects (particularly in the renewables sector), we expect to see a surge in participants (some coming from the more traditional oil and gas sector), new market entrants and a busy period for experienced contractors and suppliers.
-For all of the reasons mentioned above, offshore construction is a challenging space to be working in; the ever-changing nature of new technologies can introduce additional challenges.
-Parties need to be agile and well prepared and will likely fare better if they are supported by seasoned personnel, consultants and expert advisers who have lived through the types of issues that can arise at sea and are practised at managing risks as and when they arise (if not identifying them beforehand).
+Given recent investment and the forecast continued increase in offshore projects (particularly in the renewables sector), we expect to see a surge in participants (some coming from the more traditional oil and gas sector) and new market entrants, and a busy period for experienced contractors and suppliers.
+For all the reasons that have been discussed, offshore construction is a challenging space to be working in; the ever-changing nature of new technologies can introduce additional challenges.
+Parties need to be agile and well prepared and are likely to fare better if they are supported by seasoned personnel, consultants and expert advisers who have lived through the types of issues that can arise at sea and are practised at managing risks as and when they arise (if not identifying them beforehand).